qe-collaborative-services/1115-hub/README.md

 The objective of QCS-IC is to get from ingestable content in CSV, Excel, and similar formats into a SQL-queryable analyst-friendly format as quickly as possible.
-Once content is SQL-queryable and analyst-friendly it can be enriched, cleansed, validated, transformed, and pushed to other formats such as FHIR (JSON).
+Once content is SQL-queryable and analyst-friendly it can be anonymized, enriched, cleansed, validated, transformed, and pushed to other formats such as FHIR (JSON).

 To facilitate quickly getting ingestable content into a SQL-queryable analyst-friendly format, QCS-IC employs the following architecture strategy: